ETNINJA/learning/app_1/README.md

 ### Callback Functions
 8. in the constructor of Answer class, without paranteses -> a pointer <br>
 9. the spread ... avoid nested list, take out all individual elements and place it separetly.
+10. use constructor to pass data around.
+11. getter is a diferent fuction
+String get resultPhrase{
+    return ....
+}

 ### Tips from the Teacher